salesforce/ai-economist/README.md

 conda activate ai-economist
 python -c "import ai_economist"
 ```

-## Getting Started

-### Tutorials

-To familiarize yourself with Foundation, check out the tutorials in the `tutorials` folder.
-You can run these notebooks interactively in your browser on Google Colab.

-- [tutorials/economic_simulation_basic.ipynb](https://www.github.com/salesforce/ai-economist/blob/master/tutorials/economic_simulation_basic.ipynb) ([Try this on Colab](http://colab.research.google.com/github/salesforce/ai-economist/blob/master/tutorials/economic_simulation_basic.ipynb)!): Shows how to interact with and visualize the simulation.
-- [tutorials/economic_simulation_advanced.ipynb](https://www.github.com/salesforce/ai-economist/blob/master/tutorials/economic_simulation_advanced.ipynb) ([Try this on Colab](http://colab.research.google.com/github/salesforce/ai-economist/blob/master/tutorials/economic_simulation_advanced.ipynb)!): Explains how Foundation is built up using composable and flexible building blocks.

-To run these notebooks *locally*, you need [Jupyter](https://jupyter.org).
-See [https://jupyter.readthedocs.io/en/latest/install.html](https://jupyter.readthedocs.io/en/latest/install.html) for installation instructions and [(https://jupyter-notebook.readthedocs.io/en/stable/](https://jupyter-notebook.readthedocs.io/en/stable/) for examples of how to work with Jupyter.

 ## Structure of the Code

 The simulation is located in the `ai_economist/foundation` folder.